juliuste/parliament-svg/readme.md

 ```
 Each seat contains the party name in its `class` attribute.

-For the given `parties` object and `seatCount` enabled, the rendered result should look like this:
+For the given `parties` object and `seatCount` enabled, the rendered result should look as follows:

 ![Example: German Bundestag with seat count enabled](https://rawgit.com/juliuste/parliament-svg/main/example/seatCount.svg)

-If you want to convert the [_hast_](https://github.com/syntax-tree/hast) virtual DOM tree to an SVG string, use `hast-util-to-html` (don't get confused by the name, it can also stringify SVG):
+If you want to convert the [_hast_](https://github.com/syntax-tree/hast) tree to an SVG string, use `hast-util-to-html` (don't get confused by the name, the library can also stringify SVG):

 ```js
 import parliamentSVG from 'parliament-svg'